-3 Distribution Restrictions, in particular Information for Prospective Investors who are US Persons, and FATCA Provisions

-The decision on registration or de-registration of any Shares or the Fund or any of its Sub-Funds with any authority in any country is in the sole discretion of the Board of Directors of the Fund.
+3 Distribution Restrictions, in particular Information for Prospective Investors who are US Persons, and FATCA Provisions country is in the sole discretion of the Board of Directors of the Fund.
 Such a decision can be made by the Board of Directors of the Fund at any time and without providing any reasons.